 While traditional plays last more than an hour, short theatrical plays range from 10-30 minutes.
 Longer plays extend far out with musical narrations and dances, so dialogue values down.

 But for the short plays around 10-15 minutes, it’s best to edit and craft to gut out the best impressions.
 The dialogues can be short and even non-existent to leave the audience a strong impression.
-The same goes for word count for short stories.

 Structure your Stage Acts